pal-robotics/pmb2_tutorials_doc/installation/index.rst

 Installation
 ############

-Install all the ros offical packages for pmb2.
+Install all the ros official packages for pmb2.

 .. code:: bash